Meet fixing hero Peter Donegan

 Sugru comes in 10 colours, including natural colours – perfect for any garden project.

-By the morning you’ll have a totally sealed garden appliance.
+Once set, you’ll have a totally sealed garden appliance.
 Job done.

 Birds are an integral part of the planet’s ecosystem.
 With the help of Sugru, which sticks permanently to lots of stuff like wood, metal, glass and brick, we can easily do a little towards helping our feathered friends.